vasylynash/Eventory/README.md

   ## Usage
   [Deployed version](https://my-eventory.herokuapp.com/)

 On the **Home page** click the **Login** or **Sign Up** to log in/register new user.
 As an anonymous user, you can view events and info about them.
-After logging in or registering, you are redirected to the **Dashboard** page.
-The page lists all the events you've created and joined.
-Here, you can update or delete an event, and remove youself from an event.
+After logging in or registering, you can join an event, update or delete an event, and remove youself from an event.

 **All Events** page:

 To create a new event click the **Create Event** button, enter the date, time, title, address, description, and select the category.
 Click the **Create Event** button To save the event.
 To join the event on the **All events** page, click **Learn more** button to open the event, and click **Join Event** button.

+**Dashboard** page:

-To delete an event, click the **Remove** button on the event card from your **Dashboard**.
-The event will be removed.
+To delete an event, click the **Remove** button on the event card.
+The event will be removed from the list.

-To update an event, click the **Edit** button on the event card from your **Dashboard**.
+To update an event, click the **Edit** button on the event card.
 The modal contains the existing info for the event.
 Make updates, and click the **Confirm change** button.

 **To run locally**: